Washington State Statute of Limitations for Child Sex Abuse

 Currently, there is no statute of limitations for childhood sexual abuse for minors under 18 to sue abusers.

-• The time of the act itself
+- The time of the act itself;

-The same principle applies if someone remembers childhood abuse but tries to suppress it until years later as an adult they realize it is causing ongoing mental health problems that can no longer be ignored.
+The same rule applies if someone remembers childhood abuse but tries to suppress it until years later as an adult they realize it is causing ongoing mental health problems that can no longer be ignored.

 What are the injuries arising from child sexual abuse under Washington State law?